harbour/core/contrib/gtnap/Readme.md

 Just adding `-gtnap` flag into your `.hbp` project file.

-## Compile and run an CUADEMO example
+## Compile and run CUADEMO example

 - To compile in Windows:
    ```